jneb802/valheim_GPT_Localization/README.md

 ## Valheim GPT Localization Script

-This repository contains a Python script and an equivalent Jupyter Notebook to generate localizations for mods using Jotunn or Blaxxun-boop's LocalizationManager.
-Both support the same JSON format.
+This repository contains a Python script to generate localizations using GPT.
+The output is a folder of JSON files that are compatible with both Jotunn and Blaxxun-boop's LocalizationManager.

+GPT model used = gpt-3.5-turbo-1106

 ## How to Install and Run